mkeeter/raven/README.md

 currently has no panicking paths.

 # Varvara
+## Design
+The `raven-varvara` crate is independent of any specific GUI / windowing implementation.
+Instead, the application _using_ the crate is responsible for running the event loop, sending keyboard / mouse state, and drawing the returned frames.
+This makes the library very flexible!

 ## Devices
 ### Console
 #### Limitations
-- Output streams are buffered and printing is delegated to the caller.
+Output streams are buffered and printing is delegated to the caller.
 For example, a program that prints many lines before halting will run to completion, _then_ the caller is responsible for printing those lines

 ### Audio
 #### Implementation notes
 The [reference implementation](https://git.sr.ht/~rabbits/uxn/tree/main/item/src/devices/audio.c)
 is very different from the [specification](https://wiki.xxiivv.com/site/varvara.html#audio);
-`raven` attempt to match the behavior of the reference implementation.
+`raven-varvara` attempt to match the behavior of the reference implementation.

 ### Controller
 #### Implementation notes
 The `key` port **must** be cleared after the vector is called.
+Otherwise, button handling is broken in some ROMs.

 ### Datetime
 #### Limitations